-• After the fourth week of the semester 0% No refund of institutional charges will be made after the fourth
+No refund of institutional charges will be made after the fourth week of the semester.

 Specific dates affecting the schedule of refunds appear at Information and Policies Printables; the Office of Student Services, the Office of the Registrar and the Office of Financial Aid.